kadisonm/obsidian-homework-plugin/README.md

 ### Adding Due Dates
 ![Obsidian_l8zkWSeczT](https://github.com/kadisonm/obsidian-homework-plugin/assets/134670047/3410485a-a21b-4f2c-b1fd-3c52aec79774)

+Upon creating a task, a due date can be added.
+Click the calendar icon to select a date.
 Due dates set before the current date will appear red.

 ⚠ It is advised to press the calendar icon as missing any elements (`day`, `month`, `year`) will result in creation failure. ⚠